Claire-Potter/Full-Stack-Project-3/documentation/testing/testing.md

 ### Social Accounts

 I found setting up the login via social accounts to be very tempermental.
 Not so much from the django account side but from the social account providers.
 It would work for a while, and then stop working.
 I managed to get it working for both Google and Facebook, so I hope that this doesn't change.

+### Custom Question Validation

+When I combined the default questions and custom questions into one front end form, the validation for the custom questions stopped working.
+Unfortunately I ran out of time to be able to resolve the issue.

 ## Feature and User Story Testing